consindo/waka-next/README.md

 You will also need to set a `WAKA_ORCHESTRATOR_ACCESS_TOKEN` to the administrator bearer token that you want to use.
 Multiple tokens are not currently supported.

 The `WAKA_ORCHESTRATOR_CACHE_PERIOD` variable can also be set to a number in milliseconds to reduce the number of reads from S3.

+The `WAKA_ORCHESTRATOR_NO_CACHE` variable can be used to set shouldCache to false globally.

 ## Application Structure